lnmei/DH150-2020W/assignment05/README.md

 #### Empathy Map

-## Persona 3: Picky and Busy Reader
+## Persona 3: Pandora the Picky and Busy Reader

 ![Persona 3](/assignment05/persona%203.jpg)

 Photo by Joanna Nix on Unsplash

 #### Demographic

+* Age: 21
+* Location: London, United Kingdom
+* Education: currently studying to earn a Bachelor degree in neuroscience
+* Job: works part-time on campus and as a lab assistant

 #### Motivations and Needs